dustinstoltz/CMDist/README.md

                           scale = FALSE, method = "euclidean")

 ```
-## Note About Relaxed Word Mover's Distance
+## Note About Linear Complexity Relaxed Word Mover's Distance

 The most recent version of `text2vec` changed the underlying algorithm for calculating distances between two documents.
 Rather than the Relaxed Word Mover's Distance (RWMD) as discussed in Kusner et al's  (2015) "From Word Embeddings To Document Distances", it now uses the Linear-Complexity Relaxed Word Mover's Distance (LC-RWMD) as described by Atasu et al. (2017) paper.
-While LC-RWMD decreases computational demands, the decrease in accuracy renders it unusuable for the kind of conceptual engagement Concept Mover's Distance measures.
-Therefore, we incorporated code from an older version (0.5.1) of `text2vec` written by Dmitriy Selivanov directly into the `CMDist` package.
-For more information, see Selivanov's `text2vec` [website](http://text2vec.org/index.html).
+LC-RWMD not only reduces the computational demands considerably, if we take the maximum of the two triangles, they are precisely the same as the previous algorithm using Kusner et al's approach.
+As far as our tests have shown, the triangle corresponding to treating the pseudo-document as a "query" and the documents as a "collection" (see the [text2vec documentation](https://cran.r-project.org/web/packages/text2vec/text2vec.pdf), p.
+28) will always return this maximum, and therefore there is no reason for the additional comparison step.
+If you have reason to believe this is not the case, please contact us and we will share the code necessary to reproduce results with the original Kusner et al. approach to check.

 For more discussion of the math behind Concept Mover's Distance see Stoltz and Taylor (2019) "[Concept Mover's Distance](https://link.springer.com/article/10.1007/s42001-019-00048-6)" in the _Journal of Computational Social Science_.
 The replication code and data for that paper can be found here: https://github.com/dustinstoltz/concept_movers_distance_jcss